mightybyte/three-essentials/index.md

 ## Strong Types

 - Can't treat one type as another type
+- Makes things reliable, provides guarantees

 ## Static Types

+- Types are known (or can be calculated) at compile time
 - Compiler finds your problems up front
 - Make invalid values impossible
 - No null pointers
+- Catch variable name typos

 ## Type Inference